fauberso/raspi-akkastreams-blink/README.md

-# raspi-akkatyped-blink
+# raspi-akkastreams-blink
-The simplest possible "blink" example on a Raspberry Pi using Akka-Typed and SBT deployment
+The simplest possible "blink" example on a Raspberry Pi using Akka Stream and SBT deployment

 To deploy, execute `sbt deploy` in the project's root directory.